Code of Conduct International Student Higher Education

 5.2

-Concerning the education it offers to international students, the educational institution will determine the minimum language requirements that the international student must meet and make sure that they have satisfied these requirements.
+Concerning the education it offers to international students, the education institution will determine the minimum language requirements that the international student must meet and make sure that they have satisfied these requirements.

 5.4